Sandrolaxx/learning-english/personal-study/listening.md

 This is a download from BBC Learning English.
 To find out more, visit our website.
 Today's program is all about academic English.
 If you are going to study, or you are a studying at an English-speaking university, you may be wondering how you combine understanding lectures and academic texts with writing essay.
 Academic English is different from the English people speak and write every day, it's more formal and uses higher-level words, so in today's program, we will give you ideas for understanding words and phrases that you come across and some advice for writing essay and giving presentations.
 We will also give you tips for studying English.

 But first, let's look at the three main features of academic English: difficult English vocabulary, specialist subject vocabulary, and language for organizing essay and presentations.
 Now when you come across a word you don't know in an academic text or lecture, you can try to guess its meaning by lucking at the context or by seeing if the word locks like a word in your own language.
 This is a particularly useful strategy if your own language has a lot of words from Greek or Latin, as many of the words used in academic English come from these languages.
-For example, words like microscopic, which means tiny, or analysis, which means study, or regeneration, which means renew, another strategy for working out the meeting is looking how the word was constructed.
+For example, words like microscopic, which means tiny, or analysis, which means study, or regeneration, which means renew, another strategy for working out the meaning is looking how the word was constructed.
 Academic English words often have prefixes and suffixes.

 Remember!
 A prefix comes before the main part of the word and can change the word's meaning.
 For example, the prefix d spell de means removing something or reversing something, so d-population means a reduction in the number of people in some area, and d-forestation means clearing off threes from an area.